olvap80/deferpp/README.md

 Intended to be quick alternative for RAII: to ensure cleanup code is called when scope is exited, so that one does not need to write RAII wrapper class for every kind of resource.
-Single header.
+Single header (deferpp.h).
 No installation required, no build needed, just copy deferpp.h header file to any location you like :)

 Usage: